I'm all for a good ol' fashioned showdown. But when it comes to the cash ISA vs stocks and shares ISA duel, it shouldn't be a fight.

 New UK capital gains tax rates from April 2023

-Dividend allowances aren’t the only limits getting the chop in the 2023/24 tax year.
-The amount we can earn from the growth of our assets and not pay UK tax each year (your capital gains tax allowance) is also falling from £12,300.
-First, to £6,000, then to £3,000 the year after.
+Dividend allowances aren’t the only limits that got the chop in the 2023/24 tax year.
+The amount we can earn from the growth of our assets and not pay UK tax each year (your capital gains tax allowance) also fell from £12,300.
+First, to £6,000, then to £3,000 next year.

 Of course, if you don’t sell any assets it doesn’t matter all that much right now.
 But eventually we all want to hit the sell button and actually put that money to use.
 In terms of tax purposes, it’s at that point that we’ll potentially have to pay tax on any gains we’ve made.

 The thing is, making all that hopeful growth tax efficient needs to start long before you actually sell up and move on.
 If you get to that stage, the last thing you want is to be kicking yourself just because you didn’t use the most tax-efficient account to begin with.

 Get planning for lower allowances and higher tax rates

 It’s even more important to lend a thought to the tax benefits when you consider the route most of us want to take is into the higher tax bands at some stage in our working lives.
 With that prospective rise in salary and tax rate comes a rise in dividend and capital gains tax rate too.

 For example, going from being a basic rate taxpayer to being a higher rate taxpayer means potentially paying 33.75% instead of 8.75% on dividends above the allowance.